OpenStudiosCo/Langenium/new/README.md

 - Engine "modes".
 This was a cool idea but doesn't translate well to device browsers, often causes the website client to freeze initially just to "boot up".
 Kind of sad :/
 - Inline shader scripts.
 This heavily polluted the HTML files, need to to include them externally.
 - Scenograph.
 Sadly this has not worked out.
 Need to look at either a React based scene builder or something that will hook into the "event system"
+- Console logging system.
+Need nicer solution, probably find a library for it.